 When we invest in existing homes and make them better, we’re able to postpone moves and keep people in their communities for a longer period of time because everything is accessible and fitted for their needs.
 We offer retrofitting, renovations and utility installations, to help keep those in their communities with their friends and family longer.
 This will help increase the stock of affordable housing for seniors, while helping generate more revenue for our future home building projects.

 Our Handyman program is one we’re proud to offer those in our communities, and operates in a similar way to our other programs.
 Those interested in receiving home renovation or repair services submit an application and we will schedule a time for our crew to evaluate the work.
 If we’re capable of completing the job, our Handyman will provide examples of written estimates for materials and labour costs (if applicable), and begin working!

 Although we charge for these services, we provide low-income pricing to help all of those in our communities who need it most.
 You can rest assured that your contribution to Habitat goes a long way.
 The money raised through this program will continue to help us with our goal of providing affordable homes to those who need them most, while providing help to those who are already in a home, and may be unable to cover high costs of renovation and material costs.

-To begin the booking process or to find more information, contact the program administrator, Emily Johnson, at email@example.com.
+To begin the booking process or to find more information, give us a call at 905-637-4446 ext.
+238 or send us an email at .

 Halton Accessibility Repair Program